EmilyGarredQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](transistorthing.JPG)

 From the resistor I added a small length of wire cut from a female jumper wire, which enabled me to plug this into the pins on the microbit breakout board.
 The other leg was attached to a short length of wire which was soldered to the ground position on the edge connector.
-The positive wires were attached directly to the edge connetor on the 3V section of the edge connector.
+The positive wires were attached directly to the edge connetor on the 3V section of the bearkout board.

 !!!!!drawing!!!!!